fyrebase/FigmaFiles.spoon/README.md

 FigmaFiles Spoon for HammerSpoon is a game-changer for Mac users, especially designers and developers.
 This innovative tool enables you to open Figma files from anywhere in your system with just a shortcut.
 Say goodbye to the hassle of navigating through teams and projects.
 Let's dive into how you can install and set up this nifty tool to streamline your workflow.

 > [!IMPORTANT]
 > Figma Files is provided as is.
 It is currently beta, but is functioning well enough for my needs.
-Please report any issues you may be experiencing and I willdo my best to resolve.
+Please report any issues you may be experiencing and I will do my best to resolve.

 ## Installing FigmaFiles Spoon for HammerSpoon